Warren717/Elk-Stack/README.md

 What aspect of security do load balancers protect?

-- Load Balancers defend an organization again distributed denial-of-serivce (DDoS) attacks.
+- Load Balancers defend an organization against distributed denial-of-serivce (DDoS) attacks.
 It does this by shifting attack traffic from the corporate server to a public cloud provider.

 What is the advantage of a jump box?